nh-server/switch-guide/docs/extras/alternate_bootsetups.md

 !!! tip ""
     1. Insert your Switch's microSD card into your PC
-    2. Copy *the contents of* the Atmosphère `.zip` file to the root of your SD card
+    2. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card
     3. Setup is complete, now you can boot CFW by injecting `fusee.bin`